 The next set of recipes show you how to store the IoT device data persistently in the landing zone of the data warehouse using the IBM Cloudant NoSQL database service (“Store elevator device data and alerts in Cloudant NoSQL DB“) and how to make the data available for analytics tools in a data warehouse that is implemented using the IBM DashDB service (“Create a dashDB data warehouse for reporting on Elevator device data using DB2 Warehouse on Cloud“).
 In these two recipes, you take on the role of Data Engineer, creating a data lake and configuring the appropriate data movement jobs.
 Both recipes use the services on IBM Bluemix and show you various options for storing data in IBM Cloudant and for populating the IBM DashDB data warehouse with device data.

 This recipe will show you how to store IoT device data in Cloudant NoSQL DB using triggers, extensions and Node-RED.
 You will see how the data is stored, thus enabling you to choose the best option later on for a given data processing or analytic task.

-This recipe will demonstrate how you can create a IBM dashDB Data Warehouse using IBM Cloudant Warehouse or Node-RED for subsequent reporting by analytic tools such as IBM Watson Analytics and IBM Cognos Analytics.
+This recipe will demonstrate how you can create a data warehouse using DB2 Warehouse on Cloud, IBM Cloudant Warehouse and Node-RED for subsequent reporting by analytic tools such as IBM Watson Analytics and IBM Cognos Analytics.

 Third set of recipes